-Sir Henry Cole is the man behind the first Christmas card.
-On this Christmas card, he wished all his friends and family a ‘Merry Christmas’, and ‘a Happy New Year’.
-This was the standard message then and it is still quite common in most Christmas cards today.
-Interestingly though, the tradition of giving Christmas cards is still prevalent in the UK and many other parts of the word as well.
-If you are looking to do some charity work in the UK, many organizations require volunteers during the Christmas period to assist them with tasks such as preparing meals, serving food, making beds, and ensuring that the guests in the charity centers, who are often the homeless and other underprivileged people, are comfortable.
+Sir Henry Cole is the man behind the first festive card.
+On this card, he wished all his friends and family a ‘Merry Christmas’, and ‘a Happy New Year’.
+This was the standard message then and it is still quite common in most cards today.
+Interestingly though, the tradition of giving festive cards is still prevalent in the UK and many other parts of the word as well.
+If you are looking to do some charity work in the UK, many organizations require volunteers during the Xmas period to assist them with tasks such as preparing meals, serving food, making beds, and ensuring that the guests in the charity centers, who are often the homeless and other underprivileged people, are comfortable.
 You can also use your talent or profession during this time like using your hairdressing skills to groom the guests.
-This is a very fulfilling way of spending Christmas.
+This is a very fulfilling way of spending the snowy season.

-In Bangladesh, Christmas is not marked with beautiful Christmas decorations and carols, but the village men are known to light up the path to the church.
+In Bangladesh, this time of year is not marked with beautiful decorations and carols, but the village men are known to light up the path to the church.
 You can do a lot of good for these villagers who struggle with constant floods, cyclones, and high poverty levels.
 Sreepur Village, a home for impoverished children and women in the rural parts of Bangladesh can be your next charity project.
 You can buy some attractive charity cards made by these women online.
 The sales are consolidated and used to support this village’s charity projects.

-Even though only 1% of Japanese people are Christians, Christmas is a day to spend doing good deeds to others especially the sick and not for family.
+Even though only 1% of Japanese people are Christians, Xmas is a day to spend doing good deeds to others especially the sick and not for family.
 Learn to be this charitable.
-This next Christmas, as much as you enjoy giving gifts, spare some time and visit the sick.
+Next year, as much as you enjoy giving gifts, spare some time and visit the sick.
 You can visit children with cancer in the hospital and brighten up their day with gifts.